 A comparison at year-end 2011 shows that the CRE specialists were as prevalent among noncommunity banks as they were among community banks (see Chart 5.2).
 Just under 25 percent of noncommunity banks met the definition of CRE specialist in 2011, compared with 24 percent of community banks.
 C&I specialists and consumer specialists were more prevalent among noncommunity banks, with about 7 percent meeting the definition for each group in 2011.
 Not surprisingly, agricultural lending specialists made up just 2 percent of noncommunity banks (or just 12 institutions).
 Mortgage lenders were also less prevalent among noncommunity banks, making up just 8 percent of the total due in part to the degree of concentration in the mortgage lending business.
 In 2011, just five institutions (none of which were community banks) made up almost 60 percent of total mortgage originations.
-This concentration shows increased slightly during the study period, from 8 percent of community banks in 1984 to 12 percent in 2011.
+This concentration shows the scale-driven approach that large lenders have taken in the mortgage business.